solana-labs/solana/docs/src/cluster/stake-delegation-and-rewards.md

 ### VoteInstruction::Authorize\(Pubkey, VoteAuthorize\)

 Updates the account with a new authorized voter or withdrawer, according to the VoteAuthorize parameter \(`Voter` or `Withdrawer`\).
-The transaction must be by signed by the Vote account's current `authorized_voter` or `authorized_withdrawer`.
+The transaction must be signed by the Vote account's current `authorized_voter` or `authorized_withdrawer`.

 - `account[0]` - RW - The VoteState
   `VoteState::authorized_voter` or `authorized_withdrawer` is set to to `Pubkey`.